yzre/SIHE/README.md

 The installation and usage of the networks can be referred to their official repository.
 More details about the setup for this study can be referred to our paper.
 In addition, other networks can be tried for better results.
+If so, the config file `estimation_config.ini` may need to be modified to align with the data, such as the segmentation labels.

-When the above mentioned result files are prepared, the config file `estimation_config.ini` can be modified in accordance with the data and the `demo.py` can be used to estimate heights.
+When the above mentioned result files are prepared, the `demo.py` can be used to estimate heights.

 # Example results